APP Oncology Fellowship

 Program admission is open to new graduates or experienced clinical nurse specialists*, nurse practitioners (acute care, adult, adult gerontology primary care, adult gerontology acute care, family nurse practitioner), or physician assistants who meet program eligibility requirements.

-Education – Minimum of a master’s degree in nursing as a clinical nurse specialist* or nurse practitioner (acute care, adult, adult gerontology primary care, adult gerontology acute care, family nurse practitioner) from an accredited advanced practice education program OR graduate of a physician assistant master’s program accredited by ARC-PA at least three months prior to program start date is required.
+• Education – Minimum of a master’s degree in nursing as a clinical nurse specialist* or nurse practitioner (acute care, adult, adult gerontology primary care, adult gerontology acute care, family nurse practitioner) from an accredited advanced practice education program or master’s degree in physician assistant studies from a program accredited by ARC-PA prior to program start date is required.

-Certification − National board certification as a clinical nurse specialist*, nurse practitioner (acute care, adult, adult gerontology primary care, adult gerontology acute care, family nurse practitioner), or physician assistant completed at least two months prior to program start date is required.
+• Certification − National board certification as a clinical nurse specialist*, nurse practitioner (acute care, adult, adult gerontology primary care, adult gerontology acute care, family nurse practitioner), or physician assistant completed prior to program start date is required.

-Licensure − Licensure as an advanced practice registered nurse by the Texas State Board of Nursing OR licensure as a physician assistant by the Texas Medical Board at least two months prior to program start date is required.
+• Licensure − Licensure as an advanced practice registered nurse by the Texas State Board of Nursing or licensure as a physician assistant by the Texas Medical Board prior to program start date is required. - Curriculum

 The APP Oncology Fellowship curriculum provides didactic and clinical experiences within various adult oncology specialties, incorporating the multidisciplinary teams of medical, surgical, and radiation oncology within each specialty.
 The curriculum includes learning opportunities in the outpatient, inpatient, and community oncology settings.
 The comprehensive curriculum includes: